alhiane-pro/tanstack-todo-list-app/README.md

 npm install
 ```

-3. **Environment variables** (Create a .env or .env.local in the project root for local development.
-Do not commit this file)
+3. **Environment variables**

+Create a .env or .env.local in the project root for local development.
+Do not commit this file.

 ```env
 # server-only (keep secret)